Muterra/doc-golix/spec.md

 ### 1. Magic number

-ASCII "MEOC" (4D 45 4F 43)
+ASCII "GEOC" (47 45 4F 43)

 ### 2. Version number

 The version number is an incrementing unsigned integer.
 It is not intended for human use; particular version numbers will be tagged with semantic version numbers.

-**The current MEOC version is 14.**
+**The current GEOC version is 14.**

 ### 3. Cipher suite

-Muse supports multiple cipher suites.
+Golix supports multiple cipher suites.
 They are represented as an 8-bit integer.

 See "Cipher suites and address algorithms" above for details.

-### 4. Author MUID
+### 4. Author GUID

-The full MUID of the MEOC object containing the author's identity (her public keys).
+The full GUID of the GEOC object containing the author's identity (her public keys).

 ### 5. Payload length